Defiant Quick-Start Guide

 GPU Mapping

-In this sub-section, an MPI+OpenMP+HIP “Hello, World” program
+In this sub-section, an MPI+OpenMP+CUDA “Hello, World” program

 (hello_jobstep) will be used to